 On average, an inspection typically ranges from 30 minutes up to 4 hours depending on the size of the roof, roofing materials, weather, and other circumstances.
 Homeowners can calculate how long a roof inspection will take by taking into account the different factors that can change the time frame.
 So, how long does a roof inspection take?
 This depends on a few variables.

-There are a few variables which can influence how long a roof inspection will take on your house.
+There are a few variables that can influence how long a roof inspection will take on your house.
 Having your property inspected could take either a few hours or several hours.

 The size of your roof is the biggest determinant in how long your roof inspection will take.
 In simple terms, a smaller roof will take less time, and a bigger roof will take more time.
 If you use a professional contractor in your local area for the inspection, they will also take into account the gutters, damaged areas, broken shingles, missing flashing, and other structural concerns.